 - Green onion and sesame seeds for garnish

-- Bake for 15 minutes for thin slices and 20 minutes for thicker/wider slices.
+- Bake for 15 minutes for wild salmon or thin farmed salmon slices, and for 20 minutes for farmed salmon and thicker/wider slices.
 Check with a fork after 15 minutes – if salmon flakes easily, it is done.
-Do not overcook especially wild salmon.
+Do not overcook!

 - Remove salmon from the oven, brush with teriyaki glaze, sprinkle with green onion and sesame seeds.

-- Farmed salmon is more fatty and is harder to overbake.
+- Don’t over cook: Farmed salmon is more fatty and is harder to overbake.
 Where as wild salmon can come out dry and is easy to overbake.